danirus/django-comments-xtd/docs/javascript.rst

    .. code-block:: shell

-       $ webpack --watch
+       $ npm run compile

-Webpack will put the bundles in the static directory of django-comments-xtd and Django will fetch them from there when rendering the article's detail page:
+Rollup puts the bundle in the static directory of django-comments-xtd and Django will fetch it from there when rendering the article's detail page:

    .. code-block:: html+django

        {% block extra-js %}
        [...]
-       <script src="{% static 'django_comments_xtd/js/vendor~plugin-2.9.9.js' %}"></script>
-       <script src="{% static 'django_comments_xtd/js/plugin-2.9.9.js' %}"></script>
+       <script src="{% static 'django_comments_xtd/js/django-comments-xtd-2.9.10.js' %}"></script>
        {% endblock extra-js %}

 Code structure
 ==============